-To keep members and other beneficiaries up-to-date on the Scheme's RI activities, the Scheme's annual voting and engagement reports are made available on the publicly accessible Scheme website.
+To keep members and other beneficiaries up-to-date on the Scheme's RI activities, and in accordance with the Occupational Pension Scheme Regulations 2019, the Trustee produces an annual implementation statement, setting out how the policies within the Scheme's SIP have been followed.
+This statement includes details of the voting and engagement activity conducted by the Scheme's asset manager over the year, and is made available on the publicly accessible Scheme website.